 A Social Experiment in First Impressions

 I thought this was an interesting social experiment in first impressions.
-I do not think it proves anything but interesting still.
+I do not think it proves anything, but it is still interesting.
 It is fun watching the different responses people have as they interpret characteristics of people based on little more than first impressions.
 I think it would be fun to conduct a similar experiment with a variable that isn’t part of a marketing campaign.

 A Social Experiment in First Impressions – Take Identical Twins, Give One of Them Gum…And Watch What Happens Next

-I was thinking about the similarity to a documentary on Discovery Channel, part of the Science of Sex Series I watched years ago..
-This particular video demonstrates how cars, status and money influence women’s attractiveness to men, without them knowing its influence on their first impression in many cases.
-The social experiment is not a large enough sample size to prove anything, but is fascinating example of the influence of first impressions.
+I was thinking about the similarity to a documentary on Discovery Channel, part of the Science of Sex Series I watched years ago.
+This particular video demonstrates how cars, status, and money influence women’s attractiveness to men without them knowing its influence on their first impression in many cases.
+The social experiment does not have a large enough sample size to prove anything, but it is a fascinating example of the influence of first impressions.

 Science of Sex Appeal: What Women Find Attractive – First Impressions